'He could be anywhere now:' Search continues for Texas man suspected of killing his neighbors after being asked to stop firing his rifle outdoors - KESQ

 Deputies were already on their way to the home for a harassment complaint about 11:30 p.m.
 Friday when they got multiple 911 calls about an active shooter at the same location, according to the San Jacinto County Sheriff’s Office.

-A SWAT team descended on the neighborhood — searching and clearing adjacent properties — and eventually determining that the gunman had fled the scene.
+A SWAT team descended on the neighborhood — searching and clearing adjacent properties — and eventually determined that the gunman had fled the scene.

 “We don’t believe him to be in the area,” the sheriff said Saturday morning, adding that the suspect was believed to be at least 10 to 20 miles away from the crime scene.